davide-acanfora/cloud-hub/README.md

 |   | *Storage Queue* |

 You can also run a simple HTTP Web Server to monitor the **local system** (CPU usage and temperature, Memory usage) in real time.
+# Dependencies

+ - [Zip4j](https://github.com/srikanth-lingala/zip4j) - to manage (essentially extract) the archive containing the Grafana server;
+ - [JSON-java](https://github.com/stleary/JSON-java) - to better manage the data exchange with Grafana for the Local Monitoring;
+ - [jSensors](https://github.com/profesorfalken/jSensors) - to get the CPU temperature.

+Thanks to all the creators for their awesome work!

 # Quick Start
 In order to monitor a specific service, you need to get a Grafana instance first specifying the web server port and a flag indicating whether or not to print the console logs:
 ```java